 The ark came to rest on the mountains of Ararat.
 Genesis 8:4

-As I sit and listen to the morning birds sing outside my office window, I’m aware of all that lives outside in the open air.
+As I sit and listen to the noise of the natural world outside my office windows, I’m aware of all that lives outside in the open air.
 Noah and his family witnessed the killing of every living thing outside the ark and were given no instructions from God about what would happen on the other side of the flood.
 Their lives were taken up with building the ark and surviving catastrophe.
 As the ark came to rest and the floodwaters receded, they had no blueprint.
 The rest and the quiet were gracious surprises.

 God provides rest and blessing after the storm.
 While I am being tossed about, I am so taken with surviving that the thought of rest and reflection on some future day seems out of reach.
 I’ve learned that I cannot know what blessing will look like.
 God fashions it, that ‘new thing’, and no amount of curiosity will be able to paint a scenario that resembles what God will create.